 Driving through Florida on Interstate-75?
-There are great golf courses along the way, from Suwannee Country Club in Live Oak and Southern Oaks in Lake City, all the way south to Saddlebrook and the TPC near Tampa, and Tiburon in Naples.
+There are great golf courses along the way, from Suwannee Country Club in Live Oak and Ironwood Golf Club in Gainesville, all the way south to Saddlebrook and TPC Tampa Bay, and Tiburon in Naples.

 That's great if you're tired, hungry or low on unleaded, but what if you want to play golf?
 Wouldn't it be great if they included golf courses you could play without getting too far away from the fast lane?

 For those golfers hell-bent for a little winter golf in Florida, here are your roadside, golf course signs for courses close to I-75 that we recommend.

 We're assuming you're traveling north to south.
 Mile markers are approximate.

 • Mile 450: You've only been in Florida now a few minutes.
 You haven't even seen a palm tree yet.
 Not much golf in these parts of rural, north-central Florida, but the Suwannee Country Club outside of Live Oak is a nice, little nine-holer that has some elevation changes you might not expect.